yuanqing/taxonomist/README.md

  * }
  */

-// modify the value to be used for categorising the objects taxonomist(arr, 'fields.tags', function(tag) {
+// modify the value used for categorising objects in `arr` taxonomist(arr, 'fields.tags', function(tag) {
   return tag[0]; // group by first letter of the `tag` });